Legal Gambling in the US – Updates for 2020

 In September 2018, local businessmen Jim McGlothlin and Clyde Stacy also pitched a casino development plan for a casino in the closed Bristol Mall, but the plan has received no official sanction.

-Wisconsin had no significant gambling-related legislative activity in 2018.
-Departing Gov. Scott Walker (R) lost his reelection bid for a third term, so State School Superintendent Tony Evers (D) takes over in January 2019.
+Wisconsin had no significant gambling-related legislative activity in 2019.
+Departing Governor Scott Walker (R) lost his 2018 reelection bid for a third term, so State School Superintendent Tony Evers (D) took over in January 2019.

 Having a new administration increases the chance of gaming expansion, but not by much.
-The Wisconsin legislature will remain in Republican hands and it is uncertain whether bipartisan consensus exists to pass many new laws — much less gambling laws.
+The Wisconsin legislature will remain in Republican hands, and it is uncertain whether bipartisan consensus exists to pass many new laws — much less betting laws.

 Wyoming only created a state lottery in 2013.
 A bill was introduced in 2015 to create a gambling commission, but it failed to pass.
-Charitable gambling is regulated at the local level.
-In short, Wyoming has little oversight of gambling and no one should expect new legislation in 2019.
+Charitable wagering is regulated at the local level.
+In short, Wyoming has little oversight of gaming, and no one should expect new legislation in 2020.

 District of Columbia (Washington D.C.)